 DUAC stands for Driving with an Unlawful Alcohol Concentration.
 You can be convicted of a DUAC if the State proves—beyond a reasonable doubt—you drove with a blood alcohol level of .08 or more, as shown by your breath test.
 While it sounds like a slam dunk, it’s really not.

 In keeping with our State’s tradition of preserving the American Revolution’s ideals against giving the government overwhelming power, our Legislature has provided very important defenses that can be utilized by an experienced DUAC lawyer to help win your case.
 Some of the most important defenses are discussed below.

 DUAC is not a trial by breath test machine.
 The law gives DUAC suspects very important defenses; with them, a skilled DUAC defense lawyer can convince a judge to dismiss your case before trial or convince a jury to acquit you.
 Some of the most important are:

 - Video violations.
 South Carolina law basically requires all DUI arrests and breath tests to be taped, with certain exceptions.
+This is often the most vital evidence in your case.
 The videos must show the officer taking certain steps, such as informing you of your legal rights.
 The videos must also contain certain specific aspects of the investigation.
 Violations of this law can lead to dismissal of the case, even if the evidence against you seems overwhelming.

 - The legality of the officer stopping or arresting you.
 If the video contains no evidence of a traffic violation justifying the stop, or if the State presents no testimony of a witness who saw bad driving, the case might be dismissed.